fdm-monster/fdm-monster/client-npm/README.md

-# client-3dhub
+# 3D Hub Client

-The client UI for 3D Hub.
+The client UI for 3D Hub built with Vue.
 Please see https://github.com/3d-hub/3d-hub for more information.

 ## Project setup
 ```